spmadden/SME-Wiki-Content/laws/spms-laws-of-eng.md

 > * Establish a baseline, sufficiently correct model of the system.
 (This is likely to take a long time.)
 > * Track the small changes against the baseline.
 (These are likely to be quick.)

+### Precept 5.1: Changes add Risk, but Risk is often required to avoid stagnation.
+> A ship is safest in port, but that's not what a ship is designed for.

+## The 6th Law: Roll with the punches - Embrace the suck.

+> * Plan for Changes.
+Plan for Mistakes.
+Plan for Uncertainty.
+Plan for Plan A to fail, and Plan B to fail.

+> * Improvise, Adapt, Overcome.
+> * Semper Gumby.
+> * If "Plan A" didn't work, the alphabet has 25 more letters.
+Stay Cool.

+> Some of the most effective individuals I've met are those who keep their cool no matter the situation and can respond with a simple "No worries - I've got this."
+>
+> Be that person.

-## Axiom 5: Humans are Mortal.
+## Axiom 7: Humans are Mortal.
 Shocker, I know.
-### Axiom 5.1: Time is a finite currency that can either be "spent" or it can be "invested".
+## The 7th Law: Time is a finite currency that can either be "spent" or it can be "invested".
+Invest wisely.
+Invest broadly.
 > Spend (v): Diminituative of 'expend' - To consume; throw away; squander.
 > {.is-info}